TariffRefundSolutions

 On February 20, 2026, the U.S. Supreme Court held that IEEPA does not authorize the President to impose tariffs, in Learning Resources, Inc. v.
 Trump (consolidated with Trump v.
 V.O.S.
 Selections) (Nos.
 24-1287 and 25-250).
 That decision stopped new collections of those IEEPA duties and kicked off the fight over how refunds will be processed.

-No. As of March 2026, there is no automatic refund process.
-CBP has announced a four-step CAPE portal expected to launch in late April 2026, but the portal is still under construction (73% complete on the claim submission component as of the last status update).
-Even if it launches on time, it only covers unliquidated entries.
-Liquidated entries require formal CBP protests under 19 U.S.C.
+No. There is no automatic refund process.
+CBP launched the CAPE portal on April 20, 2026, but Phase 1 only covers unliquidated entries and entries liquidated within the past 80–90 days under CBP's voluntary reliquidation window.
+Entries finally liquidated outside that window require formal CBP protests under 19 U.S.C.
 Section 1514, and any denials require Court of International Trade litigation.
-Most importers need to pursue multiple pathways simultaneously.
-Tariff Refund Solutions, led by California and Washington D.C.-licensed attorney Michael Williams (CIT-admitted, 15+ years in federal tax and complex litigation, former Big Four advisor), handles all three pathways in parallel on contingency.
+A pending Federal Circuit appeal (decision expected early June 2026) could pause CAPE entirely.
+Most importers need to pursue all four pathways simultaneously.
+Tariff Refund Solutions, led by California and Washington D.C.-licensed attorney Michael Williams (CIT-admitted, 15+ years in federal tax and complex litigation, former Big Four advisor), files CAPE, PSCs, protests, and CIT complaints in parallel on contingency.

-Sophisticated importers are pursuing three pathways simultaneously: (1) Post Summary Corrections for unliquidated entries, (2) CBP protests for liquidated entries (180-day deadline from liquidation), and (3) protective CIT filings under 28 U.S.C.
+Sophisticated importers are pursuing four pathways simultaneously: (1) CAPE Phase 1 filings for unliquidated entries and entries liquidated within the past 80–90 days, (2) Post Summary Corrections for unliquidated entries within the 300-day window, (3) CBP protests for liquidated entries (180-day deadline from liquidation), and (4) protective CIT filings under 28 U.S.C.
 Section 1581 to preserve rights regardless of how the administrative process plays out.
-Tariff Refund Solutions is an attorney-led program that files across all three pathways on contingency with no upfront fees.
+Tariff Refund Solutions is an attorney-led program that files across all four pathways on contingency with no upfront fees.

 Yes.
 Our minimum is $250,000 in IEEPA tariffs paid.
 We typically work with companies that have paid between $1 million and $20 million in IEEPA duties.
 For importers with smaller claims, the CBP CAPE portal (expected late April 2026) may provide a self-service option once it launches.